Self-host PatentChecker

-PatentChecker is designed to run inside your environment as a deterministic, verifiable evidence pipeline.
+PatentChecker runs inside your environment as a deterministic, verifiable evidence pipeline.
+The default install path is now the public standalone runtime bundle.

 What you get